Summaries of To the Contrary's shows from 1996 to present are listed. You can also watch full episodes from 2010 to the present online here.

 - United Nations issues report on women’s opportunity worldwide – U.S. ranks fifth behind Sweden, Finland, Norwary and Denmark

-- Author Ellis Cose makes discussion again, this time with how men and women differ in their views on affirmative action
+- Author Ellis Cose - Part two of our interview.
+He discusses how men and women differ in their views on affirmative action

 Program Number: 420